 - 1 pound napa cabbage leaves, separated

-- Inner leaves only and dark green leaves removed
+- inner leaves only and dark green leaves removed

 - table salt; about half cup